 … to start some seeriuz workz!

-It started when Bart030 sent me a link to an awesome cartridge project for C64 - EasyFlash by Skoe.
-I assure you, that is an excellent cartridge and I would like to thank an author for his work.
+It started when Bart030 sent me a link to an awesome cartridge project for C64 – EasyFlash by Skoe.
+I assure you, that is an excellent cartridge and I would like to thank the author for his work.
 I hope to meet him someday and thank him in person.

 Here is a short description of what this cart does and how it can be used.

 I’ve decided I’ll give it a go so I’ve ordered some PCBs and all the needed parts.

 Below is a short photo story of an assembly process.